Are you looking for a useful travel gift for someone who travels a lot?

 Keep your favourite traveller warm with this highly versatile travel blanket/shawl/scarf.

 An unbeatably useful gift for women travellers, this wrap is also tasteful and stylish.
 Available in a range of colours, and made from lightweight and breathable fabric, it is perfect for snuggling into on a draughty aeroplane or elegantly layered with other clothing.

 One of the biggest dilemmas I have when packing is selecting footwear.
 Which type?
 How many pairs are enough?
 How many pairs are too many?

 Doubling as a sports shoe and sandal, Teva sandals have been a godsend over the years.
-Available in an array of styles and colours, there’s something for everyone, both women and men travellers.
+Available in an array of styles and colours, they are available for both women and men.

 You don’t have to be camping in the wilderness for a headlamp to be a useful travel gift.
-Whether you are navigating your way to your bed in a pitch-black hostel room or walking in an unlit area at night, it’s smart to have packed a headlamp.
+Whether navigating to your bed in a pitch-black hostel room or walking in an unlit area at night, it’s smart to pack a headlamp.

-Although cheaper headlamps are available, the Petzl Actik Core headlamp is lighter, brighter and has a rechargeable battery.
+Although cheaper headlamps are available, this Petzl headlamp is lighter and brighter than many.

 The cost of bottled water adds up if you are travelling for a while, and nowadays many airports have water fountains where travellers can fill up their water bottles prior to boarding their flights.

 For a space-saving solution, buy the favourite traveller in your life a lightweight Que bottle that collapses to half of its size.
-These bottles are made of 100% BPA-free food-grade silicone, are 100% plastic-free and available in all the colours of the rainbow.
+These bottles are made of 100% BPA-free food-grade silicone, are 100% plastic-free and are available in all the colours of the rainbow.

 23. GetYourGuide GIFT CARD